MatiXxD/C-tasks/README.md

 # C-tasks

-This repository contains solution for C tasks.
+This repository contains solution of tasks, which I found in books about C language.